ChrstphrHll/npc_gen/students/Lynx Galather.md

   int: 10
   str: 12
   wis: 12
-track: Exploration
-trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
-trait1: Reasonable
-trait2: Resentful
 year: 1
+guild: Burk
+partyID: 72
 ---
 # Lynx Galather
 ---
 ### Description
 - 1st year Human Monk in Burk
-- wavy brunette hair that's parted to the right, Pale Blue eyes, and Tan skin
+- wavy brunette hair that's parted to the right, Brown eyes, and Tan skin
 - Is Reasonable and Resentful, and has Responsibility as their ideal

 ### Organizations